Tren Maya: Goals

-The project aims to connect tourist destinations in the Caribbean with lesser-known sites inland, including historic Mayan sites from which it derives its name.
+The project aims to connect tourist destinations in the Caribbean with lesser-known sites inland, including historic Maya sites from which it derives its name.
 By linking the main towns in the region, with 42 trains carrying up to three million passengers a year, the line is intended to redistribute tourist flows that are currently concentrated on the coast, and to encourage the development of a region that has historically been neglected by the state.

 History

 Prior proposals

 Efforts to reconnect the southeastern states of Mexico through rail infrastructure had been discussed for decades.
 During his presidential campaign, Enrique Peña Nieto pledged to construct the Transpeninsular Train Mérida-Punta Venado.
 However, the project was canceled on 30 January 2015 due to budget cuts.

 Yucatán Governor Ivonne Ortega Pacheco also proposed a Rapid Train and City-Rail project aimed at connecting Mérida with key tourist destinations within the state.

 In 2009, Grupo Aeroportuario del Sureste (ASUR) presented a proposal to operate an electric train connecting Cancún International Airport to Tulum.
 Similarly, Quintana Roo Governor Roberto Borge proposed a light rail system along the same route.